olvior/bloodthief-mod-loader/README.md

 - Make sure the `Bloodthief` folder is inside the `games` folder
 - Then open TrenchBroom, click new map, click open preferences, click Bloodthief, set the game path to the same path as where you moved the `Bloodthief.zip` file to.
 - Create a map with Bloodthief
-- All the textures and entities should be loadded
+- All the textures and entities should be loaded

 TODO: ADD LINK TO DOWNLOAD